 Android has come a long way from its humble beginnings, as the product of a small start up, all the way to becoming the leading mobile operating system worldwide.
 There are hints that Google is in the very early stages of developing an all-new OS, called Fuchsia, that may support everything from smartphones to tablets, and even to notebook and desktop PCs.
 However, the company has said almost nothing about its plans for Fuchsia, and it’s more than possible that it may cancel its development.

-This just shows that Google is still extremely committed to furthering the development of Android, and has even tried to extend the mobile and tablet OS to other devices, including Android TV, Android Auto and WearOS .
+This just shows that Google is still extremely committed to furthering the development of Android, and has even tried to extend the mobile and tablet OS to other devices, including Android TV, Android Auto, and WearOS .
 Depending on which research firm you believe, Android’s worldwide smartphone market share is currently between 85 and 86 percent, with iOS a distant second at between 14 and 15 percent.
-All other mobile operating systems (Windows Phone/Windows 10 Mobile, BlackBerry, Tizen, and the rest) now have less that 0.1 percent of the phone market.
+All other mobile operating systems (Windows Phone/Windows 10 Mobile, BlackBerry, Tizen, and the rest) now have less than 0.1 percent of the phone market.
 In May 2017, during Google I/O, the company said there are now over two billion active devices running some version of the Android OS.

 One challenge for Android device owners that has been an issue for the OS ever since it launched is updating it with the latest security patches, to say nothing of over-the-air rollouts for major feature updates for the OS.
 Google’s supported Nexus and Pixel devices consistently receive regular monthly security updates, and the latest version of the OS.
 Third party phones are a lot more hit and miss with new security patches and often quickly drop off seeing new OS updates.
 A few phones, especially unlocked ones that are in the budget category, may not receive any updates at all.
 Google’s introduction of Project Treble in Android Oreo should make it easier for phone makers to update their devices faster, but it remains to be seen if those efforts will be effective in the long run.

 Unless Apple decides to start selling new iPhones that are much cheaper than its current models, it would seem reasonable to predict that Android will continue to dominate the mobile OS market, even with its problems providing swift updates.
-The OS is being installed on phones that are sold for far less than $100, all the way to expensive flagship devices like the current champion: the Samsung Galaxy S8.
+The OS is being installed on phones that are sold for far less than $100, all the way to expensive flagship devices like the current champion: the Samsung Galaxy S10 Plus.
 That flexibility, combined with yearly updates, will ensure Android will remain the leader in this industry for years to come.